Look differently, act differently

 Get started

-Challenge your own initiatives and ways of working by looking at them from the perspective of the nine principles of Look differently, act differently.
+Challenge your own initiatives and ways of working by looking at them from the perspective of the nine

-The Rabobank initiative COOP Centraal is a coalition of several energy cooperatives, universities, businesses and the project agency Energie Samen Noord Holland.
+The Rabobank initiative COOP Central is a coalition of several energy cooperatives, universities, businesses and the project agency Energie Samen Noord Holland.
 It aims to give more residents in the region access to affordable and sustainable energy.
 Knowledge-sharing by the coalition parties and linking talented young people to energy cooperatives needing support with innovation means different worlds are connected to make joint progress towards a decentralised and democratised energy supply.

 This initiative in Amsterdam Noord believes young people are the engine of our society and the foundation of the energy transition.
 Omar, himself a service technician, has teamed up with others to create a development programme in which young people are paired with businesses.
 A small-scale approach that uses role models to show young people that they can make an important contribution to the energy transition, and earn good money from it, too.